rduvignau/metaextract/README.md

   - Reference: _Andrew Reed and Michael Kranch.
 Identifying https-protected netflix videos in real-time.
 In Proceedings of the Seventh ACM on Conference on Data and Application Security and Privacy, pages 361–368, 2017._
-* **SVT**: You can download the original dataset there: https://drive.google.com/file/d/13ez6D9axWs-F-0xiHMnl91VI_pqr-grf/view?usp=sharing
+* **SVT**: You can download the original dataset there: https://drive.google.com/file/d/13ez6D9axWs-F-0xiHMnl91VI_pqr-grf/view?usp=sharing (updated datasets, and also including only videos accessible outside Sweden can be accessed there: https://github.com/embeage/streaming-identification)
   - Reference: _Philip Antonsson, Martin Björklund, Tobias Hjalmarsson, Marcus Julin, Andreas Stenwreth, and Malte  Åkvist.
 Streaming video identification.
 Bachelor’s Thesis, Chalmers University of Technology, 2022._